Alan Gibbons

 Alan Albert Gibbons (born 14 August 1953) is an English writer of children's books and campaigner known for his advocacy of libraries.

 He has written over 60 books and won a number of awards including a Blue Peter Book Award for his best-selling book Shadow of the Minotaur.

-Gibbons lives in Liverpool, England, where he worked as a primary school teacher and where he serves as a local councillor.
+Gibbons lives in Liverpool, England, where he worked as a primary school teacher and where he is a local councillor.

 Early life and career

 Gibbons was born in Warrington, Cheshire.
 His father was a farm labourer, but was badly hurt in an accident when Alan was eight years old.
 The family had to move to Crewe, Cheshire.

 Gibbons worked as a journalist and in a number of factory jobs before training to be a teacher in his mid-thirties.

 Literary career

 While working as a teacher in Knowsley, Gibbons started writing short stories for his students.
 Later, he began to write professionally.

 Best known for writing children's and young adult fiction, Gibbons has written over 60 books, which have been translated into dozens of languages.
 He has won numerous awards including a Blue Peter Book Award, Angus Book Award and Leicester Book of the Year Award, and was twice shortlisted for a Carnegie Medal.

 He has been a regular speaker at the Edinburgh Book Festival, the London Book Fair, the Northern Children's Book Festival, the Hay on Wye Literary Festival, the Cheltenham Literature Festival and others.
 Gibbons also works as an educational consultant and speaks at schools across the UK and abroad.
 In addition to his writing, Gibbons is a frequent speaker on education and literacy issues, and has appeared on numerous television and radio programs.

 Gibbons' work often deal with issues such as racism, poverty and social justice.
 In Socialist Review, Michael Rosen said that Gibbons’ novels focus mainly on the lives of "working-class children and teenagers".
 His stories are fast-moving and often include moments in which the protagonists make "personal socio-political choices."